-The Economic Injury Disaster Loan Program (EIDL) provides financial assistance to both small businesses and private, non-profit organizations that are located in a declared disaster area.
-Coverage depends on the amount of economic injury sustained but isn’t necessarily calculated by the actual physical damage to the business.
-Coverage for an economic injury disaster loan is capped at $2 million dollars, but the amount you can finance is based on the actual economic injury you’ve sustained after a disaster.
-So if sales have dipped because people simply can’t get to your storefront location, or the area was closed but your property isn’t damaged, for instance, an economic injury disaster loan may be able to help you cover costs associated with loss of business.
+The Economic Injury Disaster Loan Program (EIDL) provides financial assistance to both small businesses and private, nonprofit organizations that are located in a declared disaster area.
+Coverage depends on the amount of economic injury sustained.
+That includes things that don’t cause property damage, such as COVID-19, but still result in a massive loss of demand due to circumstances beyond your control or that interrupt your ability to conduct business.
+Coverage for an economic injury disaster loan is capped at $2 million, but the amount you can finance is based on the actual economic injury you’ve sustained after a disaster.
+So if sales have dipped because people simply can’t get to your storefront location or the area was closed, but your property isn’t damaged, for instance, an economic injury disaster loan may be able to help you cover costs associated with the loss of business.

 Am I Eligible For The Economic Injury Disaster Loan Program?

-To be eligible for an economic injury disaster loan through the SBA, you’ll need to be located in a disaster-declared country or contiguous county.
-This type of loan is open to private organizations or small business owners who have sustained economic injury because of the declared disaster.
-In addition, repayment terms will be dependent on your ability to repay the loan.
+To be eligible for an Economic Injury Disaster Loan through the SBA, you’ll need to be located in a disaster declared county or a contiguous county.
+This type of loan is open to private organizations or small business owners who have sustained an economic injury because of the declared disaster.
+Also, repayment terms will be dependent on your ability to repay the loan.